You’ll find all types of Yellowstone winter lodging options to choose from in the park, as well as in the towns near the park entrances.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-TOP REASON TO VISIT YELLOWSTONE IN THE WINTER
+VISITING YELLOWSTONE IN THE WINTER

 The top reason to plan a Yellowstone winter vacation: it’s a destination like no other to experience steaming geysers amid a snowy landscape.

 All roads except from the north entrance in Gardiner to the northeast entrance in Cooke City are closed.
-Be sure to read the fall and winter road closure dates for the most updated year-to-year information.
+Be sure to read the fall and winter Yellowstone road closure dates for the most updated year-to-year information.

 You can access the park from West Yellowstone and the south entrance near Grand Teton by snow coach tours, snowshoeing, cross country skiing or snowmobile tours (more info about non-commercial snowmobile access).